mmomtchev/mmomtchev/README.md

 ![Eunuch Programmers](https://orel.garga.net/image-3175739551.jpg)

 I have started maintaining a list of the companies where this kind of deal is possible - there are some very large French and US companies in it - you can find it [here](https://github.com/mmomtchev/mmomtchev/blob/master/BUSINESS-AS-USUAL.md).

+*I am maintaining a large number of binary Node.js projects - if you use any of them, you should know that I am ready to provide pre-built binaries for Macbooks with Apple Silicon if someone provides me a remote access to such hardware.
+If paying by the hour, expect about an hour of average daily usage.
+If you care only about the software and do not want be involved with the criminal affair, there are various options for anonymous sponsorship.*

 My projects: